balloch/lexa/README.md

 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so
 ```

 This will setup library paths, python path, mujoco paths, and mujoco rendering variables.
+Then restart your terminal or run `source ~/.bashrc`

 ### Setup Conda environment
 Create the conda environment by running :